EForce11/ShutdownTimer.bat/readme.md

 # Shutdown Timer

-This simple script allows you to set a shutdown timer or cancel a scheduled shutdown on Windows and Linux.
+This simple script allows you to set a shutdown timer or cancel a scheduled shutdown on Windows.

 ## Usage